flipz357/amr-metric-suite/README.md

 ### System IDs and short description

 * GSII: Iterative Graph-decoding (see below for reference)
-* S2S-pretrain: Seq2Seq pretrained with several mio MT gold data and Constituency/AMR silver data
+* S2S-pretrainD: Seq2Seq pretrained with several mio German MT gold data and Constituency/AMR silver data
+* S2S-pretrainF: same as S2S-pretrain but with French MT data
 * TBWT: Transition based parsing with well-typedness (see below for reference)
 * STOG: Graph prediction, MST-decoding (see below for reference)
 * GPLA: Graph prediction with latent alignment (see below for reference)